srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/testing_policy/source/index.rst

 - Component Labeling: We label unit tests by component, making it easy to assess testing coverage for each software component.

-We mainly use Google Test for unit and integration tests, although we have some tests written in pure c++ without the help of a testing framework
+We mainly use `Google Test <https://github.com/google/googletest>`_ for unit and integration tests, although we have some tests written in pure C++ without the help of a testing framework

 ----